Quarterly Activities Report

 The Company has continued to investigate options to monetise the gas identified in the Cattle Creek Formation in the Central North gas pool centred around Primero-1, as well as any new gas located in the North-West Prospect, meeting with potential customers and development partners.

 During the Quarter, the Company appointed Mr James Crowley to a new role of Chief Operating Officer.
 Mr Crowley holds a Bachelor of Science (Hons) and brings global expertise in petroleum exploration, appraisal, development and production.
 With a petroleum career spanning 34 years in Australia, Egypt, New Zealand and the North Sea, Mr Crowley has held senior executive roles for AGL Energy Ltd, Senex Ltd, Origin Energy Ltd, and Apache Corporation.
 Mr Crowley joined the Company on 2 July 2018.

 About State Gas Limited

 State Gas Limited (ASX:GAS) is a Queensland-based developer of the Reid's Dome gas field (PL 231), which includes both CSG and conventional gas, originally discovered in 1954 during oil drilling prior to the existence of a pipeline network and an east coast gas market.
 The Reid's Dome field is located in the Bowen Basin in Central Queensland on the apex of the Springsure-Sericold Anticline.
-State Gas is Sole Operator and 80% owner of the Reid's Dome Gas Project which is located 30 kilometres southwest of Rolleston, approximately 50 kilometres from the Queensland Gas Pipeline. http://www.stategas.com
+State Gas is sole Operator and 80%-owner (transitioning to 100%) of PL 231, which is well-located 30 kilometres southwest of Rolleston, approximately 47 kilometres from the Queensland Gas Pipeline.

 State Gas Limited